 It is normal to dislike writing an EBP paper, not because you don’t understand how to but because the process is rigorous and tedious.
 If that is the case, there are nursing writing services online, and you do not have to stress yourself.
 These nursing assignments help specialists can write high-quality EBP papers that will guarantee you A+ grades.

-EBP nursing papers can present a headache to nursing students.
+EBP focuses on the patient always.
+This is referred to as a “patient-centric” approach.
 During college studies, nursing students will encounter EBP assignments severally.
 Evidence-based practice (EBP) is a healthcare delivery method that uses the most recent research available to enhance patient health and safety, decrease healthcare costs, and increase consistency in health outcomes.
 It’s an approach to problem-solving that combines the latest research in medicine with first-hand clinical knowledge and the individual priorities of each patient.

 History of Evidence Based Practice

 Although evidence-based practice (EBP) has been widely incorporated into modern nursing practice since the 1990s, it has deep historical roots.
 Despite the widespread belief that physician Archie Cochrane in the 1970s was the pioneer of EBP (then known as evidence-based medicine), some nurse researchers place its genesis with Florence Nightingale.
 Her work to improve patient outcomes in the face of unsanitary conditions in the 1800s is often cited as the first example of evidence-based practice (EBP).